neuoy/KSPTrajectories/CONTRIBUTING.md

 You can enable/disable the display of any calls not called in the last frame with the Show zero calls button.

 The Internal Profiler can also output to the telemetry module, use by enabling the `PROFILER_TELEMETRY` compilation symbol.
-  Note: You will have to run the profiler at least once and then re-load the scene before the Telemetry module receives a list of the entries and creates a valid Telemetry.csv file.
+  Note: You will have to re-load the scene usually twice before the Telemetry module receives a list of the entries and creates a valid Telemetry.csv file.

 ### Development on MacOS